nhsconnect/integration-adaptors/mhs/README.md

 ## Developer Setup

-For information targeted at developers making use of the MHS Adaptor, please refer to [MHS Adaptor developer notes](running-mhs-adaptor-locally.md)
+For information targeted at developers making use of the MHS Adaptor, please refer to [MHS Adaptor developer notes](mhs-adaptor-dev-notes.md).
+This includes information on how to [test-drive the MHS Adaptor on a local development machine](running-mhs-adaptor-locally.md).

 ## Note on Certificate Validation